jtcasablanca/workbench-example-agentic-rag/README.md

 <img src="./code/chatui/static/example.gif" width="100%" height="auto">

 When the user lands on the Chat UI application in the browser, they will see several components.
-On the left hand side is a standard chatbot user interface with a user input for queries (submittable with ``[ENTER]``) and a clear history button.
+On the left hand side is a standard chatbot user interface with an input box for queries (submittable with ``[ENTER]``) and a clear history button.
 Above this chatbot is a diagram of the agentic RAG pipeline which doubles as a progress bar indicator for any nontrivial user actions a user might take, like uploading a document.

 On the right hand side, users will see a collapsable settings panel with several tabs they may choose to navigate to and configure.